Duncan1106/secureLogin/README.md

 trying to create a safe login with php sql and a bit css to make it pretty

-## Warning
- currently not working, still figering out why

 ## Features

 - password hashing with salt and pepper
-- single call to database
+- single calls to database
 - login, register and password reset
 - and many more features that i forgot